Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 • Any amount if backup withholding applies or federal income tax was withheld

-Note: FATCA (Foreign Account Tax Compliance Act) has its own reporting rules, usually via Form 8938 or Form 8966, and does not use Form 1099-MISC.
+Note: FATCA (Foreign Account Tax Compliance Act) has its own reporting rules, usually via Form 8938 or Form 8966, but some eligible filers may use Forms 1099, including Form 1099-MISC or Form 1099-NEC in certain cases.

 There are some key exceptions to know about:

-• Payments to C- or S-corps are usually exempt, except for attorney or medical expenses.
+• Payments to C- or S-corps are usually exempt, except for certain payments, including attorney or medical and healthcare expenses, legal payments, substitute payments, and cash fish purchases for resale.

 • Employee wages go on a W-2, not a 1099-MISC.